Aktharnvdv/Retrieval-Augmented-Generation/README.md

 ### Data Chunking and Vector Database Creation

-Milvus is the vector database used and topic modeling is implemented to chunk the scraped data using the Gensim library.
+Milvus is the vector database used and similarity based chunking is used to chunk the scraped data.

 - Converted the texts into chunks using topic modeling.
 - Chunks were converted into embedding vectors using BERT models.